 The National Institute of Standards and Technology (NIST) Special Publication 800-131A [800-131A] disallows the use of RSA and DSA keys shorter than 2048 bits for US government use after 2013.
-Keys of 2048 bits or larger are considered acceptable.

 The same document disallows the SHA-1 hash function, as used in the "ssh-rsa" and "ssh-dss" algorithms, for digital signature generation after 2013.
-The SHA-2 family of hash functions is seen as acceptable.